 Analysis of current and future computer networks with emphasis on the OSI model.
 Local and wide area networks.
 TCP/IP, SNA, token ring, ethernet and other common networks will be covered.
 Protocol and interfaces within and across networks including the OSI layers, routers, bridges and gateway.
-Prerequisites: CSC 300.
+Prerequisites: CSC 300 or CSC 601.